 Applicants to these programs must have a bachelor's and master's degree in English or another relevant discipline.
 Other admissions requirements will vary according to the institution, but a minimum GPA and GRE scores are likely to be required.
 Most institutions also request creative writing samples in more than one genre or style or in critical writing.

 Most Ph.D. programs in creative writing require 4-8 years of full-time study and require 30-60 credit hours beyond what is required for a master's degree.
-Coursework may take the form of intensive literature seminars, writing workshops, independent study and research projects.
-A large portion of most Ph.D. programs is devoted to the creation and defense of a creative dissertation, which may take the form of a full-length novel or novella; a collection of poetry or short fiction; or a play or screenplay.
+A large portion of these programs is devoted to the creation and defense of a creative dissertation, which may take the form of a full-length novel or novella; a collection of poetry or short fiction; or a play or screenplay.

 Students working towards a doctoral degree in creative writing will spend most of their time creating pieces of their own and critiquing the pieces of their classmates.
-However, other coursework may include such topics as:
+However, other coursework may include such topics as the following:

 - Comparative literature

 - Composition and rhetoric

 - Creative writing pedagogy

 A doctoral degree in creative writing can open doors leading to opportunities in authorship, teaching, publishing, editing and journalism.
 Most graduates of a Ph.D. program pursue a teaching career within an English department at the university level.
 However, many graduates become published authors, so they can write and teach professionally.

 Employment Outlook and Salary Info